Andreas Everardus van Braam Houckgeest: Later life

-Upon the embassy's return to Guangzhou in March 1795, van Braam was unable to find a ship bound for the Netherlands and chose to board a ship to Philadelphia, where he arrived in 1796.
+Upon the embassy's return to Guangzhou in March 1795, van Braam was unable to find a ship bound for the Netherlands and chose to board a ship to Philadelphia, US, where he arrived in 1796.
 Van Braam's arrival in the city attracted a lot of attention and he published an account of his journey, which he dedicated to George Washington.
 Van Braam decided to stay in the area and settled in Bristol outside the city.

+In 1797, van Braam was elected as a member of the American Philosophical Society.

 In 1798, he decided to leave the United States for unknown reasons, and after short stays in Germany and England, he bought a small property in Amsterdam, where he died in July 1801.

-In 1797, van Braam was elected as a member of the American Philosophical Society.